Trump engineered a sudden windfall in 2016 as campaign funds dwindled - The Boston Globe

 Finally, a Train

-After being lobbied for years, the Trump administration did what Obama’s wouldn’t.

-The dream shimmered at the edge of vision in the desert heat.

-Ever since Amtrak had shut down the last train in 1997 — the Desert Wind, which wound its way north from Los Angeles — Ruffin and the other moguls who control the Las Vegas Strip had planned, waited, hoped.
+Ever since Amtrak had shut down the last train in 1997, Ruffin and the other moguls who control the Las Vegas Strip had planned, waited, hoped.

-Train schemes had risen and, inevitably, fallen — among them a proposal for a maglev train levitated and propelled by magnets.
-But in 2009, with the support of Harry Reid, the Nevada Democrat who was then Senate majority leader, the federal government had taken a crucial step, approving a rail corridor between Las Vegas and Victorville, in the California high desert.
+Train schemes had risen and, inevitably, fallen.
+But in 2009, with the support of Harry Reid, the Nevada Democrat who was then Senate majority leader, the federal government had taken a crucial step, approving a rail corridor between Las Vegas and Victorville, California.

-Four years later, a proposed $5.5 billion federal loan for a bullet train had come before the Obama Transportation Department, to furious opposition from two powerful Republican lawmakers — Paul Ryan, who was chairman of the House Budget Committee, and Jeff Sessions, then the ranking member of the Senate Budget Committee — who considered it an untenable taxpayer risk.
+Four years later, a proposed $5.5 billion federal loan for a bullet train had come before the Obama Transportation Department.
 Ultimately the loan had been rejected, in part because the project could not comply with buy-American rules.

-“We tried and tried and couldn’t get it done,” Reid said in a recent interview.
-Along the Strip, though, he joked that the only dissension was over whose casino would be closest to where the train would stop.
-“They know it would be a godsend to their businesses,” he said.

-In 2017, Ruffin glimpsed a way forward in his friend, the new president.

-Ruffin’s loyalty has brought access.
-He was with Trump on election night in 2016.
-He has met with the Treasury secretary, Steven Mnuchin, and the commerce secretary, Wilbur Ross.
-He and the president speak frequently.
-Trump has even sought Ruffin’s counsel on releasing his tax returns.

-“I advised him not to,” Ruffin said in a 2017 interview with The Associated Press.
-“It’s a waste of time, and he’ll spend years explaining them and never get to accomplishing any of his goals.”

-It was after the inauguration that he mentioned the predicament of his neighbor Anthony Marnell II.
-Marnell is an architect and oversaw the building of casinos like the Mirage, the Bellagio and Wynn Las Vegas.
-He also controlled the company trying to build the high-speed train.
+After Trump’s inauguration, Ruffin mentioned the predicament of his neighbor Anthony Marnell II, an architect who controlled the company trying to build the high-speed train.

 So, a friendly favor for a friend.